skyrocket-qy/distributed-system-knowledge/consistency-models/README.md

 -   **Eventual Consistency:** Social media feeds, e-commerce product catalogs, DNS, and large-scale web services where high availability and performance are prioritized over immediate consistency.

 -   **Causal Consistency:** Collaborative editing applications, distributed social networks, and systems that need to preserve the causal order of events without requiring global strong consistency.

+## Related Concepts

+-   **[Data Replication](../data-replication/README.md):** The choice of a consistency model directly influences how data is replicated across multiple nodes and how those replicas are kept in sync.
+Stronger consistency often requires more complex replication strategies.
+-   **[Distributed Transactions](../distributed-transactions/README.md):** Ensuring ACID properties in distributed transactions heavily relies on the underlying consistency model.
+Weaker consistency models often lead to alternative transaction patterns like Sagas.